Gig Ryan

-Gig Ryan, born Elizabeth Anne Martina Ryan November 5, 1956, is an Australian poet.
+Gig Ryan, born Elizabeth Anne Martina Ryan, is an Australian poet.
 She is a recipient of the Christopher Brennan Award.

 Early life

 Ryan was born in Leicester, England in 1956.
 This was when her father, Australian surgeon Peter John Ryan, had taken the family to England to gain his surgical qualifications (FRCS).
 After they returned in 1957, Ryan grew up in Melbourne, and was educated in the Catholic school system.

-In 1993, Ryan earned a B.A. in Latin and Ancient Greek.
+In 1993, Ryan earned a B.A. in Latin and Ancient Greek, and in 2020, she earned her doctorate in Creative writing at Monash University.